Cross-Cutting Challenges

 7. Speakers & participants are notified.

-8. Finalized CCC program deadline: Selected CCC programs are featured on the Haptics Symposium website by January 2024.
+8. Finalized CCC program deadline: Selected CCC programs are featured on the Haptics Symposium website by February 2024.